Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 To this date, Ubud is considered the artistic capital of Bali.
 Fine painting, textile art, and traditional wood carvings are made and exhibited in Ubud.
 Consequently, the town has also been the residence of European and American artists since the 1920s.

 Since 1927, German musician and painter Walter Spies lived in Ubud.
 At times, the Austrian-German-American musician and writer Vicki Baum joined him as his guest.
-She has written a gripping and highly interesting novel on the life of feudal and the simple folks in Bali during pre-colonial times.
+She has written a gripping and highly interesting novel on the life of feudal and simple folks in Bali during pre-colonial times.
 Don’t let the terribly cheesy title Love and Death in Bali scare you away.
 You’ll learn so much about Balinese customs and traditions.
 And even if the glimpse behind closed doors will not always find your consent, the explanations will make you understand many aspects of Balinese life and definitely enrich your stay.

 Another well-known artist was the Dutch painter Rudolf Bonnet.
 Paintings by Bonnet and Spies are on display in Ubud at the Agung Rai and Puri Lukisan museums.
-Also, you can learn more about Spies in my post Kecak – a German Dance in Bali.
+Also, you can learn more about Spies in my post on Kecak – a German Dance in Bali.